developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 - **Environment**: A block that applies a formatting style to its content, enclosed by `\begin{name}` and `\end{name}`.

-- `\begin{document}`: An environment that encloses all visible content in a LaTeX file.
+- `\begin{document}`: An environment that encloses all visible content in a LaTeX document.

 ```latex
 \documentclass{article}